GSI PRESENTED THE FABULOUS ANAND SHAH’S COLLECTION AT INDIA INTERNATIONAL JEWELLERY WEEK 2015

 GSI, Gemological Science International, an independent gemological laboratory, presented the fabulous collection of couture designer Anand Shah called “The Garden of Eden” at India International Jewellery Week 2015.

-The Gemological Science International was established 10 years ago and is one of the world’s largest and most technological advanced Gemology laboratories with nine offices in USA, India, Israel, Belgium and Botswana.
+The Gemological Science International was established 10 years ago and is one of the world’s largest and most technologically advanced Gemology laboratories with nine offices in the USA, India, Israel, Belgium and Botswana.

 Mother Nature was the inspiration for Anand Shah’s jewels, as he worked creatively with the yellow metal giving it his distinctive touches.
 Antique finish gold jewellery was given stunning textures and highlighted with ancient craft techniques.
 Filigree, granulation and unique surface treatment along with kundan settings were blended to offer amazing jewellery ideal of the Red Carpet entry.

-Intricately crafted hair-cum-ear ornaments, lacy skull caps, tantalising tasselled neckpieces and a stunning cuff with clusters of flora and fauna (shown at the Cannes Film Festival in 2013 won rave reviews) crafted in gold were breath-taking.
-Featuring nearly 23 pieces in a tightly edited show, the burnished gold creeper design necklace with gem tips, angular floral head band with matching necklace and bracelet and the large peacock pendant necklace and bracelet were superbly designed.
+Intricately crafted hair-cum-ear ornaments, lacy skull caps, tantalizing tasseled neckpieces and a stunning cuff with clusters of flora and fauna (shown at the Cannes Film Festival in 2013 won rave reviews) crafted in gold were breath-taking.
+Featuring nearly 23 pieces in a tightly edited show, the burnished gold creeper design necklace with gem tips, angular floral headband with matching necklace and bracelet and the large peacock pendant necklace and bracelet were superbly designed.

 The very exotic and futuristic garments were by designer S S Surya in ivory cotton to match the mood.